 Bill Heil is the Chief Bottle Washer (CBW) at VMware.
 Prior to VMware, Bill was the President and COO for WebEx.
 Bill was also the general manager of Compaq’s Business Critical Server Division.
 Before Compaq, Bill was the general manager for Tandem Computers.
 Bill is a graduate of MIT and Harvard Business School.

-As Bill says, “What I have seen is projects with a very concrete set of success criteria always do much better than projects that are vague.
+Bill Heil suggests what I have seen is projects with a very concrete set of success criteria always do much better than projects that are vague.